sghimire01/Based-Book/README.md

 # Based-Book
 Based Book is a social media site that is currently being worked on.
-It uses flask (python) and mongoDB
+It utilizes:
+- Flask (python)
+- MongoDB
+- HTML/CSS
+- Javascript